f/ufcs/README.md

 DLang's [Uniform Function Call Syntax (UFSC)][1] port to JavaScript

+> It's mutates the `Object.prototype`, be careful when you are using it.

 ## Install

 ```
 npm install ufsc
 ```

+## Overview
 ```js
 var universal = require('ufsc');